Design terminology: Printing

 Opacity

-The amount of printing on a printed sheet which can be seen on the other side of the page.
-Related to show-through.
+The amount of printing on one side of a sheet which can be seen on the other side, related to show-through

 Overs